bking2415/Detect-Credit-Card-Fraud/README.md

 ## Project Structure

-- `fraudDetect.py` -- The implentation of the machine learning alorigthms on the train and test set.
+- `fraudDetect.py` -- The implementation of the machine learning algorithms on the train and test set.
 - `createFormula.py` -- Module to create the function used in the logistic regression model.
 - `fraud.png` -- Output of the decision tree created by the model.